CFeliciano22/cesar-feliciano-tipsy/README.md

 Install the dependencies using npm install

-Cd into Client and run 'npm start'
+cd into Client and run 'npm start'

-Cd into Server and run 'npm run devStart'
+cd into Server and run 'npm run devStart'

 App should be up and running